mfitzp/theolb/misc/x-gal-overlay-assay-for-yeast-plates.rst

 X-gal overlay assay for Yeast plates
 ========================================================================================================

+.. sectionauthor:: ianchinsang <chinsang@queensu.ca>

-.. sectionauthor:: Ian Chin-Sang <chinsang@queensu.ca>
+Contributed by Ian Chin-Sang <chinsang@queensu.ca>
-.. tags:: yeast,xgal,overlay-assay

 X-gal overlay assay for Yeast plates

 We find that this method is less sensitive than the "standard" lacZ filter lifts and can be useful if  your bait in the yeast two hybrid assay has  weak self activation.

->
->Use half of stock solution if you are only overlaying up to eight large plates.
+Use half of stock solution if you are only overlaying up to eight large plates.
 Use 3.5 ml per small plates (60mmX15mm), or 7ml for large plates (100mmX15mm).